 Anyone who enjoys whiskey will tell you there are few things worse than a watered-down glass.
 Diluted whiskey falls short of its full flavor and aroma potential.
 You can’t really savor the distinctive taste of whiskey with too much water in your glass.
 Unfortunately, you run this risk if you want a cold glass of whiskey.
 Unless you have whiskey stones, that is.
 Whiskey stones can be chilled in your freezer like regular ice.
 But because the stones aren’t made of frozen water, they won’t melt and dilute your drink.

 It’s important to know precisely what to look for when shopping for whiskey stones.
 At BestReviews, we can help you choose the right stones to chill your next tumbler of whiskey.
 We never accept products from manufacturers, and we conduct our own product research in order to present you with the best choices.

-If you’re ready to buy some whiskey stones, check out the matrix above for our top choices.
+If you’re ready to buy some whiskey stones, check out the product list above for our top choices.
 For general shopping tips, continue reading this guide.

 Whiskey stones are small cubes or balls made of stone or another solid, non-porous material, such as stainless steel.
 When they are chilled, they can be added to a glass of whiskey to help cool it without melting or watering down the beverage.

 To use whiskey stones, place the stones in the freezer.
 Allow them to chill for at least four hours so they’re as cold as possible.